 Lydney Park Gardens

 Visible from many points around the Forest of Dean, May Hill is a well-known landmark with a distinctive clump of trees on its peak.
-Commanding views from the brow of hill reveal swathes of bluebells on its slopes.
-Why not go there on May Day to watch the sun rise and the morris men dance?
+Commanding views from the brow of the hill reveal swathes of bluebells on its slopes.
+Why not go there on May Day to watch the sunrise and the morris men dance?